aweijnitz/ornitho-de-monitor/README.md

     git merge master
     git push

 There is only one build file, ```cloudbuild.yaml```.
-The functions and the docker container are always built in concert.
+The functions and the docker container are always built and deployed in concert.
 This is because the system is small enough to build fast and deploying everything together is an easy way to keep things consistent.

+## Implementation Details

+### Message Format

+The scraper scrapes and posts a report message to the Topic with the following format

+    {
+        hits: […SearchHitItems],
+        md5: <MD5 hash of hits array>,
+        reportDate: <Day of the report, ex '30.12.2020'>,
+        runTimestamp: <Unix epoch of the run. ex 1609362435719>
+        url: <URL used for the scrape run>
+    }

+The __SearchHitItems__ are structured as follows

+    {
+        location: <Name of reported location in Ornitho>
+        reports: [<array of reported spieces>]
+    }

 ## Relevant links